newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-impact-fund.md

 dueDate: ""
 ---

-This is a pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund grant that will provide $800,000 in funding for loans to private developers and loans and/or sub-grants to public sector and non-profits to carry out cleanups at brownfield sites.
+This is a pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF) grant that will provide $800,000 in funding for loans to private developers and loans and/or sub-grants to public sector and non-profits to carry out cleanups at brownfield sites.

 ---
 ### Eligibility